 Also, in 2011 the Company negotiated a Socio-Economic Agreement with the Government of the Northwest Territories ("GNWT"), covering social programs and support, commitments regarding hiring and travel, and participation on an advisory committee to ensure commitments are effective and are carried out.
 In 2019 under that agreement the NorZinc Regional Committee ("NRC") was formed to plan, collaborate, and deliver business and employment objectives associated with the Mine and major projects in the Dehcho Region, and to promote a culture of high standards towards worker well-being, safety and environmental awareness.
-The NRC committed to fostering collaboration and partnerships through communication and coordination of its Member's efforts to ensure effective program and service delivery to regional businesses and residents.
 The communities served by the committee includes Fort Simpson, Fort Liard, Trout Lake, Nahanni Butte, Wrigley, and Jean Marie.

-These aforementioned agreements, both completed and near completion, provide assurance the Mine has strong local Indigenous support as the ASR moves through the final stage of permitting.
+These aforementioned agreements, both completed and near completion, provide assurance the Mine has strong local Indigenous support.